3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 prostitutes -- and instead being wasted on harrassing prostitutes and their

-only 30 legal brothels in a few lightly populated counties in one state out of
+that only 30 legal brothels in a few lightly populated counties in one state

 causes.
 It only requires a dispassionate view of this tragedy, free from bias